dgis/emu48android/ReadMe.txt

 - Prevent the ESC key from leaving the application (Github Fix: #6).
 - Map the keyboard DELETE key like it should (Github Fix: #6).
 - Map the +, -, * and / keys catching the typed character instead of the virtual key (Github Fix: #6).
+- Fix the printer icon in the Eric's script "real49gp-lc.kml" and "real50g-lc.kml".
+- Improve the swipe gesture.

 Version 1.4 (2019-06-08)